-Meeting The undersigned hereby appoints Benj.
-A. Smith, III and Philip J. tion, to act as attorneys and proxies for the undersigned to vote all sl g of Shareholders (the "Meeting"), to be held on April 19, 2007, at the, and any and all adjournments and postponements thereof. hares of common stock of Macatawa that the undersigned is entitle ed to vote at Macatawa's Annual Please b e sure to sign and date this Proxy in the box below [date 1 - Shareholder sign above - - - Co-holder (if any) sign above : 1.
+Meetin ution, to act as attorneys and proxies for the undersigned to vote all shares of comm ag of Shareholders (the "Meeting"), to be held on April 24, 2008, at the Pinnacle Ce ime, and any and all adjournments and postponements thereof.
+C Please be sure to sign and date this Proxy in the box below [date] - Shareholder sign above - - - Co-holder (if any) sign above - - - 1.
 To elect two directors, to hold office for three year terms.
-For [] Withhold [] For All Except John F. Koetje and Philip J. Koning INSTR UCTION: To withhold authority to vote for any individual nomi inee, mark "For All E xcept" and w rite that nominee's name in the space provided below.
-2. In their discretion, the proxies are authorized to vote on such other The board of directors recommends a vote "FOR" the director norm • re the meeting or any adjourn ment thereof.
+For [] Withhold [] For All Except [] Robert E. DenHerder and Arend D. Lubbers INSTI RUCTION: To withhold authority to vote for any individual nominee, mark "F or All Except" and writ e that nominee's name in t the space provided below.
+2. In their discretion, the proxies are authorized to vote on such other business as multiple and of Directors recommends a vote "FOR" the director nominees and each the meeting or any adjournn nent thereof.